cgaebel/NewLang/README.markdown

 forget that there are unary AND binary operators, as well as the possibilty (or lack) of user-defined operators._

-What about the following implementation?
+_What about the following implementation?_

     S uop(string op, const S* a);             // unary ops S bop(string op, const S* a, const S* b); // binary ops

-Composite operators like += can be inferred from their parts (+ and =); the optimizer can handle the extraneous copying and whatnot.
+_ben: Operators like +=, -=, *=, /=, are only annoying when their return values
+are used, so they could be eliminated in favor of their corresponding "normal" operators (+, -, *, /).
+It can be structured as follows:_

+ * When the return value of a binary operator (+, -, *, /, etc.) is used, it's simply that binary operator.
+ * When the return value is not used, it acts as assignment.

 ### Users should be allowed to create their own operators